Table of contents

 Yes!

 No. Bikes must be exclusively human powered, and have a functioning front and rear hand brake, and a freewheel/freehub.
-Occasionally these are explicitly allowed in certain novelty races.

 Is there a tire size limitation?